 - Stick with your normal routine even during the holidays to try to get at least 7-8 hours each night.
 Sleeping too little has been associated with increased appetite and decreased physical activity.

 - Avoid caffeine late in the afternoon or evening.

 - Limit alcohol or heavy foods late at night.

 - Make your bedroom a sleep sanctuary by turning off electronics and maintaining a cool temperature.

 - Try out a new physical activity with the time you may have off from work or school.

 - Reduce stress with physical activity.
 Changes in schedules may allow you to vary your typical exercise times.
 Try yoga in the morning or take a long walk around lunch time.

 - Stay active to burn off holiday eating – even mindful holiday eating can mean more calories than we need.

 Want more weight management support during the holidays?
-It’s not too late to join our FREE 7-week Holiday Challenge to receive daily tips, recipes, challenges, and newsletters to help you stay on track.
-The Holiday Challenge runs from now through New Year’s Eve.
-You can register for the Holiday Challenge by clicking here: 2017 Holiday Challenge.
+Join our FREE 7-week Holiday Challenge to receive daily tips, recipes, challenges, and newsletters to help you stay on track.
+The Holiday Challenge runs from Thanksgiving through New Year’s Eve.
+You can register for the Holiday Challenge by clicking here: 2018 Holiday Challenge.

 You might also enjoy: